 Kate Clarke Lemay joined the National Portrait Gallery as a historian in 2015.
-She curated “Marlene Dietrich: Dressed for the Image” (2017) and served as the lead historian for the transformation of the museum’s landmark exhibition “America’s Presidents.”
-Her other projects include “Votes for Women: A Portrait of Persistence” (2019), “1898: The American Imperium.”
-(2023), Lemay is also the director of PORTAL + Portraiture + Analysis, the Portrait Gallery’s center for scholarly studies, and the coordinating curator for the Smithsonian Institution’s Women’s History Initiative.
+She curated “Marlene Dietrich: Dressed for the Image” (2017) and served as the lead historian for the transformation of the museum’s landmark exhibition “America’s Presidents” (2017).
+Her other projects include “Votes for Women: A Portrait of Persistence” (2019) and “1898: The American Imperium” (2023).
+Lemay is also the director of PORTAL = Portraiture + Analysis, the Portrait Gallery’s center for scholarly studies, and the coordinating curator for the Smithsonian American Women’s History Initiative.

 Before joining the National Portrait Gallery, Lemay was an assistant professor of art history at Auburn University Montgomery, and she was a visiting assistant professor of the history of modern and contemporary art at Brigham Young University.

-Lemay earned a dual doctorate in American art history and American studies from Indiana University (Bloomington).
-She earned an MA in art history at Indiana and a BA in French and art history from Syracuse University, graduating with the Award of Excellence in French, magna cum laude and Phi Beta Kappa.
+Lemay earned a combined PhD in American art history and American studies from Indiana University (Bloomington), where she also completed an MA in art history.
+She also holds a BA in French and art history from Syracuse University, graduating with the Award of Excellence in French, magna cum laude, and Phi Beta Kappa.